Mandela's long walk nears journey's end

 Earlier on Saturday, the ANC, the 101-year-old former liberation movement to which Mandela dedicated his life, bid its own farewell in a ceremony at a Pretoria military air base.

-With revolutionary songs, clenched fists and cries of "Amandla" (Power) in honor of "Comrade Mandela", it was the most overtly political of all the ceremonies since Mandela's death.
+With revolutionary songs, clenched fists and cries of "Amandla" (Power) in honour of "Comrade Mandela", it was the most overtly political of all the ceremonies since Mandela's death.

 "We will always remember you," he said, before leading the packed hall in spirited renditions of anti-apartheid anthems.